 Possession of Marijuana Charges in Florida

 Even though many states are working to decriminalize marijuana, it is classified as a Schedule I controlled substance in the state of Florida.
 Under Florida Law, it is a crime to be in possession of any controlled substance.
 This means that if someone does not have a valid prescription for medical marijuana, they could be arrested if they are found to be in possession of even a small amount of marijuana.
 Depending on the alleged amount of marijuana an accused individual possessed at the time of arrest, there could be misdemeanor charges filed, or even felony charges.
 Further, these types of arrests can be even further complicated, since hemp, which is legal in Florida, is difficult to differentiate from marijuana with high amounts of THC.
 Especially for law enforcement officers who may not have the proper training or tools to do so.
 Even when law enforcement genuinely believes they have correctly identified high THC marijuana, they may be wrong.
-If you have been charged with marijuana possession, you should consult with a skilled attorney, who will thoroughly investigate the facts of the case and work with you to formulate a defense strategy that will get you the most favorable outcome in your case.
+If you have been charged with marijuana possession, you should consult with a skilled drug crime attorney, who will thoroughly investigate the facts of the case and work with you to formulate a defense strategy that will get you the most favorable outcome in your case.

 How is “Possession” Defined?